trivedi-shivang/learning/src/SystemsExpert/Design Fundamentals/Design Fundamentals.md

 This is best achieved using Peer-to-Peer networks. all machines are referred to as peers.
 Each peer would receive a part of the file (by splitting the file in parts and sending each part to all peers at once).
 After all machines receiving a part of the file, each of them can either communicate via a central database which would orchastrate peer-to-peer transfer or peers can talk to themselves like gossiping with each other to communicate and transfer rest of the file.

 This is an example of what Torrenting uses.

+## Polling And Streaming

+Client issues data request from the server at every set interval time and the server responds normally as before.
+This is helpful design pattern to be able to get frequent updates from the server (because the information is constantly changing - For Ex: reading temperature data or chatting with someone).
+In this pattern one has to set interval for clients to send requests to the server (say every 30 second or every 10 second or every 1 second client will send a request).
+This will create server overloads since there are tens of thousands of users active at a time (multiplied by each user send a request every 10/1 second).
+Ex of this include temperature data when you don't want frequent updates (like every few mins or so)
+To overcome this issue, Streaming pattern comes into picture.
+The server communicates to the client via an open connection (by creating a socket between client and a server) as long as one of them closes the connection or the network goes down.
+Here the server is active communicator, pushing data to the client (instead of waiting for client's request like in Polling pattern).
+It is used when you want instant experience like live stock trading app or for chatting app.

+## Configuration

+Set of parameters (constants) that the application will use.
+It will stored in JSON or yaml format to easily read/write them and stored separately (not with application code).
+There are two types of configuration static and dynamic.
+Static configuration will be packaged with application code and will be deployed when the entire application is deployed.
+It is slow but errors are caught if any.
+Dynamic configuration is tied with a database so that systems can identify current configuration by querying from the database.
+Dynamic configuration can be controlled by creating tools on top of it to review those configurations before being deployed.

+## Rate Limiting

+Given a set of clients to limit number of request each of them make to the server (say 2 requests a second).
+Server, if receive a third or more requests then it will send error to the client that it cannot handle the request right now.
+This is useful to avoid DOS attacks (Denial of Service) where the client is sending more requests than set threshold.
+One can set rate-limiting based on IP addresses, on regions, or on the entire system.
+DOS can be prevented by if there are DDOS attacks (Distributed DOS) where multiple computers are sending multiple requests it might not be easily identified.

+Servers can store rate-limiting per user information in memory.
+But what if there are multiple servers and handled by load-balancers?
+We either need to make sure each user hits the same server every time.
+Otherwise rate-limiting information can be stored in redis (in memory database).
+This is used by servers.
+When the client issues request to the server, the server ask redis to determine if the request can be processed based on rate-limiting rules.

+Rate Limiting can be complex in which multiple rates can be set (operations per second, per min, per hour and so on...)

+## Logging and Monitoring

+Logging is set of language-based print statments to collect and store events information in a database which then later can be used to debug if something didn't work as expected.
+Syslog and JSON are two formats in which log can be stored.
+Google Stack Driver is an application used for logging purposes.
+Monitoring is used to monitor information based on logs collected and is being shown via graphs and charts.
+You can either monitor information based on log data points or use time based databases like influx db.
+These time based dbs received data periodically from the server.